Runkel79/advanced-twitch-spam-filter/README.md

 # Twitch Spam Filter

+Looks like Twitch changed something, the script is currently not working.

 An advanced spam filter for Twitch chats with debug overlay, whitelist, and "Ignore Replies" functionality.

 ## ⚠️ Important Notice